pygfx/wgpu-py/docs/wgpu.rst

 Differences from WebGPU
 -----------------------

-This API is derived from the WebGPU spec, but differs in a few ways.
+This API is derived from the WebGPU spec, but differs in a few ways:

+* Methods names are snake_case (instead of camelCase).
+* Enums and flags are represented as objects with snake_case field names.
-For example, methods that in WebGPU accept a descriptor/struct/dict, here accept the fields in that struct as keyword arguments.
+* Methods that in WebGPU accept a single descriptor, will accept the fields of that descriptor as keyword arguments.
+* Async methods have a different name, read more below.

+Further changes:

 .. autodata:: wgpu._classes.apidiff
     :annotation: Differences of base API: